monome/docs/norns/play.md

 There's a small light near the power plug.
 ORANGE means power.
 WHITE means disk access.

-On the bottom of the norns there is a tiny push switch that will hard power-off the device.
-The _only_ time you should ever use the bottom button is if your norns UI is completely unresponsive and you cannot use the SLEEP or SYSTEM > RESET menu functions.
-SLEEP safely turns off the norns with a proper software shutdown, but the bottom switch is essentially like pulling the power cord on a desktop computer and runs the risk of disk corruption.
-Use it only as a last resort -- always instead use the menu to SLEEP or SYSTEM > RESET.
+Please DO NOT USE THE BOTTOM WHITE BUTTON.
+This button is essentially like pulling the power cord on a desktop computer and runs the risk of disk corruption.
+If you are unable to SLEEP your norns due to a lockup situation, push-and-hold K3-K2-K1 (in this order) for 10 seconds and the system will safely reset.

 ## AWAKE